steely-glint/PiPod/README.md

 A side project to turn the Rasp Pi into a single use consumer device for the blind or elderly that plays the editions of a specified BBC podcasts

-It requires a working Java8 - As comes in NOOBS and Jessie
+It requires a working Java8 - As comes in NOOBS and Jessie  (but not Jessie-lite)

 On the hardware front, the Pi needs a nice loud audio device - we used the Google cardboard one from May2017 MagPi (Thanks Sam !)